nitinaggarwal1986/RepData_PeerAssessment1/PA1_template.md

 ## [1] 24
 ```

+Thus the mean and median of the total number of steps taken each day are 24.4590164 and 24 respectively.

 ##What is the average daily activity pattern?

 We first need to make a table with the average number of steps taken over a 5 minutes interval, averaged over all days.
 Let us store the five minue intervals in a vector: